thebitmonk/send_post_api/docs/SubaccountstatApi.md

-Get All Aggregated IP Stats for a Sub-Account
+Get All Aggregated IP Stats for a Sub-Account <br>

 ### Example
 ```javascript